 What an L-1 Visa Lawyer in Mumbai Does

 The L-1 visa allows a multinational employer to transfer a qualifying executive, manager, or specialized knowledge employee from a foreign office to a U.S. office.
-The legal framework is set out in INA §101(a)(15)(L), the regulatory requirements in 8 CFR § 214.2(l), and the consular standards in the U.S. Department of State's Foreign Affairs Manual at 9 FAM 402.12.
+The legal framework is in INA §101(a)(15)(L), the regulations in 8 CFR § 214.2(l), and the consular standards in 9 FAM 402.12.

-• Eligibility assessment — whether the employee, the role, and the corporate relationship meet L-1 requirements before any petition is filed.
+• Eligibility assessment against the L-1 visa requirements before any petition is filed.

-• Corporate structuring — documenting the qualifying relationship between the Indian and U.S. entities, including parent, subsidiary, branch, and affiliate structures, in line with 9 FAM 402.12-2(B).
+• Corporate structuring — documenting the qualifying relationship between the Indian and U.S. entities, in line with 9 FAM 402.12-2(B).

-• Form I-129 petition preparation — drafting the petition and supporting evidence to USCIS standards.
+• Form I-129 petition preparation to USCIS standards.

-• Blanket L-1 petitions — for larger Mumbai-headquartered groups that move staff regularly.
+• Blanket L-1 petitions for qualifying Mumbai-headquartered groups.

-• Consular interview preparation — mock interviews and document review for the U.S. Consulate in Mumbai, conducted in person at our BKC office.
+• Consular interview preparation for the U.S. Consulate Mumbai, conducted at our BKC office.

 • L-2 dependant visas and EAD applications for spouses and children.